ABOUT OUR ASSOCIATION, OUR AIMS

 Subscriptions: Annual membership of the Association is £10 and cheques payable to the WAAF Association should please be sent to The Hon Treasurer, Linda Hamill (see contact page).
 If you require a receipt or an acknowledgement of your subscription please enclose a stamped, self-addressed envelope with your sub.

-The Constitution of the WAAF Association can be seen in full by clicking WAAFA Constitution revised 2014
+The Constitution of the WAAF Association can be seen in full by clicking for this pdf file WAAFA Constitution, revised 2017

 Current membership is world wide.
 There is an annual membership fee.

 Our Patron is Air Commodore Cynthia Fowler RAF(Ret), who succeeded the late Dame Felicity Peake DBE AE JP.